 ial and Operations Engineering, University of Michigan).

-PI of a NSF (OCI) funded collaborative STCI project (2009 - 2012) on toplogy-aware MPI communication and scheduling for
+PI of a NSF (OCI) funded collaborative project (2009 - 2013) on toplogy-aware MPI communication and scheduling for

 petascale systems.
 This is a collaborative project between Ohio State (lead institution), TACC and SDSC.